QuChunhe/study/Linux.md

 1,2,3是必要条件

-Deadlock can happen whenever there is a blocking (or waiting) cycle among concurrent tasks.

-deadlock: When N concurrent tasks enter a cycle where each one is blocked waiting for the next.
+Deadlock can happen whenever there is a blocking (or waiting) cycle among concurrent tasks. deadlock: When N concurrent tasks enter a cycle where each one is blocked waiting for the next.
 Clearly, blocking operations include all kinds of blocking synchronization

+A process is deadlock if it is waiting for en event which is never going to happen.Deadlocks can occur via system call, locking, etc.

 Deadlock Modelling：Resource-Allocation Graph